deverton/deverton.github.io/_posts/2015-06-25-dockercon15-notes.md

   [Eureka](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance) for service discovery and advertising.
 * For container [IAM](http://aws.amazon.com/iam/) roles, each AWS API call goes through a security proxy that verifies the source IP (since each container has an IP) and container is authorized to use that role.
-Uses [STS](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to generated temporary credentials.
+Uses [STS](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to generate temporary credentials.